Louisiana Tech vs Washington State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 15)

 Louisiana Tech vs Washington State Prop Picks (AI)

-Remi is pouring through loads of stats on each player.
-In fact, anytime the Bulldogs and Cougars play there’s always several intriguing trends to key in on.
-Not to mention games played at Gesa Field at Martin Stadium in Nov rarely follow normal, predictable betting trends.
+Remi is pouring through tons of data on each player.
+In fact, anytime the Bulldogs and Cougars play there’s always several intriguing angles to key in on.
+Not to mention games played at Gesa Field at Martin Stadium in Nov can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Noga under 28.5 Receiving Yards.